 Terror rushed through Alaina as she struggled against the pale hand gripping her throat.

 No, this couldn’t be happening, not with her son watching only a few feet away.
 She could accept whatever was about to happen to her, but who would protect her precious child when she was gone?
 Would they throw him to the wolves or corrupt his innocent heart?

 These were the things Alaina Illiera thought as she stared into the merciless black eyes of her assailant.
 His thins lips curled into a sickeningly amused smile as she flailed helplessly.

-She was strong for one of her kind but for once in the eternal struggle between their two races, he was stronger.
-She, a giver of life, was losing this battle with the king of necromancers, defilers, and killers.
-His voice hissed out at her as he taunted her, destroying the happiness of the last few years with dark truths she had been too naive to see.
+She was strong for an Elemental, but for once in the eternal struggle between their two races, he was stronger.
+She, a giver of life, was losing to this Daemon, the king of necromancers, defilers, and killers.
+His voice hissed as he taunted her, destroying the happiness of the last few years with dark truths she had been too naive to see.
 He had already taken her friends, her family, even her husband, and now he would not even leave her those memories before her death.

 Her heart pounded in her chest as it became harder and harder to breath.
-Despite the power of her people raging just beneath her skin, she could not force him away.
-The darkness of his own blood raged against her birthright, snuffing it out until her very soul began to grow weak.
-As darkness started to envelope her sight, she could hear her son calling out for her.
-She reached for him, wanting to touch him just one last time.
-She wished she could will him to look away so that this wasn’t the last thing he would remember about her, but his eyes stayed fixed on her face.
+Despite the power of her race raging just beneath her skin, she could not force him away.
+The darkness of his own blood raged against her birthright, snuffing it out until her very soul grew weak.
+As darkness enveloped her sight, she heard her son calling out for her.
+Alaina reached for him, wanting to touch him just one last time.
+She wished she could will him to look away.
+This couldn’t be the last thing he would remember about her, but his eyes stayed fixed on her face.

 Chapter One >>